coq/coq/doc/sphinx/addendum/type-classes.rst

 .. flag:: Typeclasses Unique Instances

-   Typeclass declarations introduced when this option is set have a more efficient resolution behavior (the option is off by default).
+   Typeclass declarations introduced when this flag is set have a more efficient resolution behavior (the flag is off by default).
 When a solution to the typeclass goal of this class is found, we never backtrack on it, assuming that it is canonical.

+.. flag:: Typeclasses Iterative Deepening

+   When this flag is set, the proof search strategy is breadth-first search.
+   Otherwise, the search strategy is depth-first search.
+The default is off.
+   :cmd:`Typeclasses eauto` is another way to set this flag.

+.. opt:: Typeclasses Depth @num
+   :name: Typeclasses Depth

+   Sets the maximum proof search depth.
+The default is unbounded.
+   :cmd:`Typeclasses eauto` is another way to set this option.

 .. flag:: Typeclasses Debug

    Controls whether typeclass resolution steps are shown during search.
-Setting this flag also sets :opt:`Typeclasses Debug Verbosity` to 1.
+Setting this flag also sets :opt:`Typeclasses Debug Verbosity` to 1.  :cmd:`Typeclasses eauto` is another way to set this flag.

 .. opt:: Typeclasses Debug Verbosity @num
    :name: Typeclasses Debug Verbosity